White mocha coffee blends bold coffee with creamy white chocolate for a café-style treat at home. It is quick, easy & cheap to make at home.

-What is a white mocha coffee
+What is white mocha coffee?

-White chocolate mocha is a blend of espresso coffee, white chocolate and milk.
-Coffee shops often use syrup to get the white chocolate flavour into the drink, but using real chocolate undoubtedly yields far superior results.
+Coffee shops often use syrup to get the white chocolate flavour into the drink, but using real chocolate undoubtedly yields richer, more satisfying results.

-White mocha latte is definitely a sweet drink.
-Though it’s arguably not as sweet as a hot chocolate typically is – the coffee balances out much of the sweetness that the white chocolate brings to the party.
-That said, it’s unlikely you’ll need to add any extra sweetener to this drink unless you own a particularly pronounced sweet tooth.
+That said, it's unlikely you'll need to add any extra sweetener to this drink unless you own a particularly pronounced sweet tooth.

 Ingredients notes